VISIONAI/visionai.github.io/_posts/2015-03-16-dockerized-computer-vision-for-mac-via-kitematic.md

 containers.
 Kitematic was recently
 [acquired by Docker](http://blog.docker.com/2015/03/kitematic-a-docker-gui-joins-the-docker-family/),
-giving them much credibility, and I was immediately excited as I'm always looking for new ways to deliver our flagship computer vision server to a larger audience.
-In other words, maintaining and shipping multi-platform builds is not nearly as much fun as training object detectors. :-)
+giving them much credibility, and I was immediately excited as I'm always looking for new ways to deliver our computer vision and artificial intelligence applications to a larger, less techy, audience.
+Believe me, maintaining and shipping multi-platform builds is not nearly as much fun as training object detectors. :-) I'll be really excited once they have a Kitematic port to Windows.

 <img src="/images/kitematic.png" style="width:30%">